irbujam/ss_log_event_monitor/README.md

 # Autonomys monitoring powershell script
 A simple to run and lightweight windows powershell script that captures live information using prometheus metrics endpoint.
-To launch the monitor save all files with extension *.ps1 and sample-config.txt file in the same folder on a local computer, copy contents of sample-config.txt to a new file and name it config.txt.
+To launch the monitor save all files from latest monitor release in the same folder on a local computer, copy contents of sample-config.txt to a new file and name it config.txt.
 Adjust config to your needs and run subspace_advanced_CLI_monitor.ps1 file.
 Ensure that you have read the pre-requisites below.

 <img src="https://github.com/irbujam/images/blob/main/summary.PNG" width="410" height="240" />